jackyor/llm/README.md

 # llm
-I use groq to access Mixtral 8x7b llm model.
+I use groq to access Mixtral-8x7B llm model.
 Reason of choosing groq is the api is easy to create in Hong Kong and free of charge.
+Also, groq has a huge competitive advantage in inferencing speed.
+For model, Mixtral-8x7B is one of the best open source llm model with small weight.
 The temperature of the model is 0 to ensure the result is reproducible.

 Demo video: https://youtu.be/Q3V-Cvy4oZ8